ResearchInfuser/manit-thesis/README.md

 ### 4. Add References

-Add your references to `MyLibrary.bib` in BibTeX format:
+Add your references to `references.bib` in BibTeX format:

 ```bibtex
 @article{author2023title,